 With more than 90% of Americans using smartphones, the web is no longer just the province of desktop devices, and mobile browsing is fast becoming the norm.
 Mobile users expect the same level of functionality as users of their desktop counterparts.

 But just because users are browsing the web on mobile devices doesn't mean they want to see everything on those devices.
 Many people prefer to view content through a screen with a larger resolution.

 If you're currently using the same website that you've been using to market your business but haven't redesigned it for mobile, you're missing out on a massive chunk of potential traffic.

-We’ve said it before, but it bears repeating: if you don’t optimise your site for mobile, you’ll lose.
-Your website needs to work on every desktop, tablet, and mobile device for maximum conversions.
+We've said it before, but it bears repeating: if you don't optimise your site for mobile, you'll lose.
+For maximum conversions, your website must work on every desktop, tablet, and mobile device.

 Start Optimising with a Manual Approach